Family pay tribute to ‘hard-working’ carer found dead with multiple injuries

 White House Correspondent

-The family of a woman who died following multiple injuries have paid tribute to her “thoughtful” nature, saying she was “always checking up” on loved ones.
+The family of a woman who died after suffering multiple injuries has paid tribute to her “thoughtful” nature.

 Barbara Nomakhosi, 35, was discovered when officers were called to an address on Walnut Avenue, Bury, at around 10.30pm on Friday night, Greater Manchester Police (GMP) said.